Towards a hypergraph version of the P\'osa-Seymour conjecture: Proof overview

 \item \emph{Absorbers.} There is a set $\mathcal A$ of tuples of vertices of $H$ such that for each $v\in V(H)$, many tuples $\mathbf{v}\in \mathcal A$ can `absorb' $v$. \end{enumerate} We embed the absorbers from~\ref{item:sketch-absorbers}, and then partition $T$ into a bounded number of small subtrees $T_0, T_1, \dotsc, T_{\ell}$ such that $T_0\cup T_1\cup \dotsb\cup T_i$ is (tightly) connected for each $i\in [t]$.
 We iteratively embed the trees $T_i$, first finding an element of the uniformly dense clique matching from~~\ref{item:sketch-matching} having enough unused vertices, and then using Property~\ref{item:sketch-connections} to connect the embedding of $T_0\cup T_1\cup \dotsb\cup T_{i-1}$ with this free space (by embedding the first levels of $T_i$).
 We then finish by using the absorber, which allow us to increase the embedding of the tree vertex by vertex.

-To carry the proof as described, we invoke lemmas already present in~\cite{PSS2020}, which allows us to shorten the proof.
-The new ingredients are the connections and the clique matching, whose proofs we describe with more detail now.
+To carry out the proof as described, we invoke lemmas already present in~\cite{PSS2020}, which allows us to shorten the proof.
+The new ingredients here are the connections and the clique matching, whose proofs we describe in more detail now.

-We show in Section~\ref{section:connections} that $K_r(H)$ has property~\ref{item:sketch-connections} via induction on $r$ starting from $k$.
-The base case $r = k$ is equivalent to find bounded-length tight walks between pairs of $(k-1)$-tuples in $k$-graphs with large codegree, and this was already proven in~\cite{PSS2020}.
+We show in Section~\ref{section:connections} that $K_r(H)$ has Property~\ref{item:sketch-connections} via induction on $r$ starting from $k$.
+The base case $r = k$ is equivalent to finding bounded-length tight walks between pairs of $(k-1)$-tuples in $k$-graphs with large codegree, and this was already proven in~\cite{PSS2020} (a similar lemma, although with different quantification, was also shown already by R\"odl, Ruci\'nski and Szemer\'edi~\cite[Lemma 2.4]{RRS2008}).
 For the induction step, we show here that for $k\le j\le r-1$ and a walk $P$ in $K_j(H)$ of bounded length, the codegree in $H$ allow us to find a bounded number of vertices which together with $P$ define a tight walk in $K_{j+1}(H)$.

-To get property~\ref{item:sketch-matching}, in Section~\ref{section:uniformlydense}, we prove that $K_r(H)$ contains a uniformly dense clique matching using the hypergraph regularity method.
+To get Property~\ref{item:sketch-matching}, in Section~\ref{section:uniformlydense}, we prove that $K_r(H)$ contains a uniformly dense clique matching using the hypergraph regularity method.
 After applying the hypergraph regularity lemma to $H$, it suffices to find an almost spanning $r$-clique matching in the corresponding reduced $k$-graph~$R$.
 Unfortunately, the reduced $k$-graph usually does not inherit the codegree conditions of $H$ due to the presence of `irregular' tuples.
-We overcome this issue by working in a supergraph $R' \supseteq R$ with the `correct' codegrees, then edge-colouring $R'$ suitably and finding a $r$-clique matching under some colour constraints.
+We overcome this issue by working in a supergraph $R' \supseteq R$ with the `correct' codegrees, then edge-colouring $R'$ suitably and finding an $r$-clique matching under some colour constraints.
 By choosing the edge-colouring appropriately we can make sure that most of the cliques of the found matching are actually contained in $R$.
 We combine this with powerful tools to find matchings in hypergraphs by Keevash and Mycroft~\cite{KM2015}.